-Groundwater in the vicinity of the site flows predominantly within the numerous discontinuities such as joints, bedding plane partings and miscellaneous fractures, which form a fractured rock aquifer within the shale; minor flows associated with weathered horizons and lithological contrasts may occur within the shale and siltstone layers as well (i.e. primary porosity flows), however these are likely to be restricted to the western half of the site.
+Groundwater in the vicinity of the site flows predominantly within discontinuities such as joints, bedding plane partings and other fractures, which form a fractured rock aquifer within the shale and underlying weathered sandstone.
+Minor flows associated with weathered horizons and lithological contrasts may also occur, however these are probably restricted to the western half of the site.

-Hydraulic conductivity test results (detailed in the Hydrogeological Data Report) indicate that the hydraulic conductivity of the shale and the upper part of the weathered sandstone on the site (Australian Water Technologies screened its monitoring wells across both of these units) varies between 1.3×10^{-6} and 6.4×10^{-6} metres per second (m/s-1); values of transmissivity vary between about 1.4×10^{-5} and 3.7×10^{-5} metres squared per day (m2/day-1).
+Hydraulic conductivity test results (detailed in the Hydrogeological Data Report) indicate that the hydraulic conductivity of the shale and the upper part of the weathered sandstone on the site (AWT screened its monitoring wells across both units) varies between 1.3 x 10^{-6} and 6.4 x 10^{-6} metres per second (m/s-1); values of transmissivity vary between about 1.4 x 10^{-5} and 3.7 x 10^{-5} metres squared per day (m2/day-1).

-Whilst these measured values of hydraulic conductivity lie within the regional range (as described in the data report), they are towards the upper end of that range.
-It is possible that in the vicinity of the former quarry the aperture and connectivity of defects (which together control the secondary hydraulic conductivity) have been enhanced by the combined effects of blasting and ground movement, and that further away from the quarry, the hydraulic conductivity is lower.
+Whilst these measured values of hydraulic conductivity lie within the regional range (as described in the data report) they are towards the upper end of that range.
+It is possible that in the vicinity of the former quarry the aperture and connectivity of defects (which together control the hydraulic conductivity) have been enhanced by the combined effects of blasting and ground movement, and that further away from the quarry, the hydraulic conductivity is lower.

-Standing water levels have been measured during a number of monitoring events since May 1999, as described in the Hydrogeological Data Report.
-During each event, water levels were measured from each of the groundwater monitoring wells installed by Australian Water Technologies (AWT) - namely GW1, GW2 and GW3 - whilst during the November 2001 and December 2008 monitoring events, water levels were also measured in the two wells installed by URS in 2006 (i.e. BH1 and BH4).
+Standing water levels have been measured during a number of monitoring events since May 1999, as described in the data report.
+During each event, water levels were measured from each of the groundwater monitoring wells installed by AWT - namely GW1, GW2 and GW3, whilst during the November 2001 and December 2008 monitoring events, water levels were also measured in the two wells installed by URS in 2006 (i.e. BH1 and BH4).